wp-plugins/row-seats/readme.txt

 == Changelog ==

+= 2.2 =
+* Fixed small bug with month calendar.
+Shows now appear correctly in the Month Calender section.
+You can view each event created properly (time wise) as month/week/day view respectively
+* Added seating chart alignment.
+You can set left, center or right alignment
+* Update files to accept new Membership + add-on

 = 2.0 =
 * New Core build.
 You can add functional add-ons available, <a title="Row Seats add-ons" href="https://www.rowseatsplugin.com/products" target="_blank">click here</a>